 “Hi, My name is Aurélie, I’m 36 years old.
-I’m finance manager.
-I work at HP since 4 years.
+I’m a finance manager.
+I have worked at HP for 4 years.
 I have two children.”

 Whaaaaaat?
 Can you see what’s wrong with this introduction?

-So how do you introduce yourself in English correctly?
+So, how do you introduce yourself in English correctly?
 It’s easier than you think.
-Let’s look.
+Let’s take a look.

 Start with your name and your job or your department.
 Simple really.